Falling Temperatures do not Necessarily Mean Fewer Insects

 Which bring us to our current situation.
 While it’s true that extremely cold temperatures for prolonged periods of time can decrease insect populations, other factors are at play as well.

 The Emerald Ash Borer (EAB) is a good example, since it has received so much press recently.
 Ironically, the recent cold spell could actually end up helping the EAB in certain areas because the freezing temperatures might harm EAB predators.
 A few years ago, scientists in Michigan and other states began releasing tiny parasitoid wasps that help control the EAB by laying eggs into or on the EAB larvae.
 “In general, parasitoids are more susceptible to stressors (e.g., pesticides, cold temperatures) than their hosts,” said Dr. Jian Duan, one of the scientists who has been rearing and releasing the wasps.
-“If this year’s cold temperature kills overwintering EAB larvae, it will surely kill the associated parasitoids — even more so than EAB.”
+“If this year’s cold temperature kills overwintering EAB larvae, it will surely exterminate the associated parasitoids — even more so than EAB.”

 “Prolonged very cold temperatures can definitely kill off both EAB and the parasitoids, and the parasitoids appear to be less cold-hardy than the EAB themselves,” said Dr. Jonathan Lelito, another USDA researcher.
 Dr. Lelito went on to explain that even in extremely cold regions like northern Minnesota and parts of Canada, where a significant portion of EABs may have died because of the cold, the effect will not extirpate the species completely.